EchterAlsFake/PHUB/docs/source/features/user.rst

                  | Member.GENDER_NON_BINARY)
     )

-This method behaves like :meth:`phub.Client.search`: you can select custom filters for the
+This method behaves like :meth:`.Client.search`: you can select custom filters for the
 query:

 - Member type